-Each dorm resident occupies a single room (11-12.5 square meters, approximately 120-140 square feet) with basic furnishings (desk, desk chair, desk lamp, closet, bed, mattress, pillow, and bookshelf) and bedding (sheet, pillow case, comforter, and comforter cover).
-Many students nonetheless choose to buy their own bedding shortly after they arrive (or from the AYF flea market), partly to add color to their lodgings, partly to have new items.
+Each dorm resident occupies a single room (11-12.5 square meters, approximately 120-140 square feet) with basic furnishings (desk, desk chair, desk lamp, closet, bed, mattress, and bookshelf).
+Bedding, towels and a wash cloths can be pre-ordered by checking a box on the AYF Registration Form and can be picked up on Arrival Day.
+You are strongly encouraged to use this service to ensure that you have bedding available upon arrival (bringing a sleeping bag is, of course, another option for the short term.

 All dorm units are co-ed.
 Depending on the configuration of the particular building, bathroom and kitchen facilities are shared by as few as three and as many as sixteen residents.
 All dorm units have showers, but no bathtubs.
-Towels and washcloths are not provided.